 Though valuable across all life stages, bone support is especially urged in growing children, menopausal women, and aging adults.

-Dairy-rich diets have also shown to result to further weight loss compared diets low or absent of dairy products, such as yogurt.
+Greek yogurt may also help dieters lose weight.
+Dairy-rich diets may lead to greater weight loss compared to diets low or absent of dairy products, such as yogurt.

 Like the digestive tract, the urogenital tract requires a balanced bacterial environment.
-Utilizing probiotics has been used to restore an equalized system, especially when it is thrown off by countless factors - antibiotics, birth control pills, etc.
+Utilizing probiotics may restore imbalances, especially when it is thrown off by countless factors.
+These may include antibiotics, birth control pills, etc.